namboy94/octorust/README.md

     $rustup target install i686-unknown-linux-gnu

-A `gcc` with support for both 32-bit and 64-bit is also required (Install the `gcc-multilib` package)
+A `gcc` with support for both 32-bit and 64-bit is also required (On most distibutions, installing the `gcc-multilib` package should to the trick)

-A `sparc-elf-gcc` should also be installed and in the path, but if this is not the case, the installer will download one and store it in `~/.octorust/toolchains/sparc-elf`.
+A `sparc-elf-gcc` compiler should also be installed and in the path, but if this is not the case, the installer will download one and store it in `~/.octorust/toolchains/sparc-elf`.